Ragdata/media/README.md

 # 📸 [Ragdata's Media]()

-This is where I keep all of the images I'm using here at GitHub.
+This is where I keep all the images I'm using here at GitHub.

 One big media repository makes them easy to find ...